thales-markets/thales-improvement-proposals/TIPs/TIP-28.md

 Note that the accumulated Exoting trading volume is combined together with the AMM trading volume.

-The Exotic trading volume considers both positioning on all active Exotic markets during a Thales staking period.
+The Exotic trading volume considers positioning on all active Exotic markets during a Thales staking period.
 Bonds for creation/disputes/resolution of Exotic markets are not calculated in the Exotic trading volume.

 ### Table of dispute states and actions